wp-plugins/atcontent/readme.txt

 == Installation ==

-Upload the AtContent plugin to your blog, Activate it, then go to AtContent section and do 3 simple steps!
+Upload the AtContent plugin to your blog, Activate it, connect blog to AtContent and import your posts!

 1, 2, 3: You're done!